lalit003/FaceDetectionFE/README.md

 POM based Hybrid TDD Automation Framework

 ## Assumptions
-You have Android Studio installed and an emulator device configured within android studio.
-Prefered name of android device = "android_device" with min sdk version 16(i have tested it on sdk 30). if you want to use any other name you need to change the name also in "config.properties" file located in root directory.
+1. You have Android Studio installed and an emulator device configured within android studio.
+Prefered name of android device = "android_device" with min sdk version 16(i have tested it on sdk 30).
+**if you want to use any other name you need to change the name also in "config.properties" file located in root directory.

 ## Explanation of your selections, configurations and environment
-POM(page object model) - To ensure it's more readable, maintainable, and reusable. where each class holds funcionality of a single page.
+1. POM(page object model) - To ensure it's more readable, maintainable, and reusable. where each class holds funcionality of a single page.
 If something breaks in future we know where in Automation script to fix it.
-TestNG - Unit Testing Framework for making clean independent Test classes/cases.
+2. TestNG - Unit Testing Framework for making clean independent Test classes/cases.
 Also, comes with powerfull features like Annotations, Listeners, Reporting, Parallel Execution etc.
-Maven - To make compilation, distribution, dependency management easy.
+3. Maven - To make compilation, distribution, dependency management easy.
-Appium - For automating cross platform mobile native, mobile web, and hybrid written in any language.
+4. Appium - For automating cross platform mobile native, mobile web, and hybrid written in any language.

-configurations
+configurations and project structure
-There is "config.properties" file
+1. Environment level config are present in "android/config.properties" - you can change "android_app_path", "app_name", "device_name", "appium_server" and "implicit_wait" from this file.
+2. Below are important files/packages/classes of project "src/main/java" - contains Baseclass, POM pages and utilities packages.
+"src/test/java" - contains test.classes packagewhich contain class for each funcionality/Test.ie..currently there is only one test class "TestSignIn.java".

 ## How to set up and execute test locally
 1. Install Java and set Java_Home env variable.